NJNischal/beginner_tutorials/readme.md

 ```

 ## Assumptions/Dependencies
-ROS distro used here is Kinetic
+ROS distro used here is: 'Kinetic'.
-Minimum version of CMake required: 2.8.3
+Minimum version of CMake required is: 2.8.3